DigiBP/Team-Lemons/README.md

 ## Get Project Details (MAKE Scenario 2) <br />
 The application form is to be enriched with further project information such as the project's name and the (sub-)project manager as well as information about the initiator.
 This data has to be requested from the database.
-For this project, a database within mySQL is created:<br />
+For this project, a snowflake-based database within mySQL is created:<br />
 ![image](https://github.com/DigiBP/Team-Lemons/assets/127504259/2066d55c-498f-40e6-87db-698aae902997)
  ### Get additional information<br />
 From the variables of the initial request, further information out of the database can be added.
 Since this task is performed by an external worker, a REST API call of the form fetch and lock is made, subscribed to a specific topic.
 The worker selects the row for whose request no enrichment has yet taken place (Project Details = null).
 On the one hand, more information about the initiator is requested (mySQL Table dim_Employees), on the other hand, information about the project in question is retrieved (mySQL Table dim_Projects).
 After successful enrichment, the Project Details cell is updated to "yes" and the task is marked as completed by sending an API REST request back to Camunda.